TopicGPT: A Prompt-based Topic Modeling Framework: Limitations

 \section{Limitations}

-\paragraph{Reliance on closed-source models.} \frameworkname\ achieves optimal performance using GPT-4 for topic generation and GPT-3.5-turbo for assignment, both of which are closed-source LLMs that cost money to use (see Table \ref{tab:cost} for our expenses).
-Furthermore, we have limited transparency into their pre-training and instruction tuning datasets, as well as their architectural details.
-Nevertheless, we observe promising results with open-source models like Mistral-7B-instruct for topic assignment.
+\paragraph{Transparency concerns of closed-source models.} \frameworkname\ achieves optimal performance using GPT-4 for topic generation and GPT-3.5-turbo for assignment, both of which are closed-source LLMs.
+Unfortunately, we have limited transparency into their pre-training and instruction tuning datasets, as well as their architectural details.
+Future work can explore using a stronger open-source model for topic generation or fine-tuning an LLM for topic assignment.
 Our reliance on closed-source LLMs for topic generation reflects the current imbalance between the instruction-following abilities of closed and open-source models rather than a permanent limitation.
-We hope that this will eventually be addressed by the rapid advances in open-source LLMs.
+We hope this will eventually be addressed by the rapid advances in open-source LLMs.

+\paragraph{Cost concerns of closed-source models.} \frameworkname's use of closed-source models also incurs costs for each run (see Table \ref{tab:cost} for our expenses).
+In addition to exploring open-source alternatives to these models, users can take advantage of the framework's modular design and tailor it to their use cases.
+For instance, if users are solely interested in obtaining a list of topics associated with a dataset, they can skip topic refinement and assignment steps or reduce the size of the corpus subset used for topic generation, thus saving running time and money.

 \paragraph{Dealing with context limits.} Another limitation of our current approach is the need to truncate documents to fit \frameworkname's context length limit.
 By only providing partial documents, we lose potentially valuable context and risk misrepresenting the contents of full documents.
 While truncation was necessary in these initial experiments, we recognize it is not an ideal solution.
-We recommend future work to explore strategies to represent full documents within length limits, such as incrementally feeding in chunks of the document, sampling representative chunks, or providing a summarized version of the document.
+Future work can explore strategies to represent full documents within length limits, such as incrementally feeding in chunks of the document, sampling representative chunks, or providing a summarized version of the document.
+Additionally, future work can explore using long-context LLMs like GPT-4-turbo (128k tokens),\footnote{\href{https://platform.openai.com/docs/models/gpt-4-and-gpt-4-turbo}{https://platform.openai.com/docs/models/gpt-4-and-gpt-4-turbo}} Claude (200k tokens),\footnote{\href{https://www.anthropic.com/news/claude-3-family}{https://www.anthropic.com/news/claude-3-family}} or LLaMA-2-7B-32K (32K tokens)\footnote{\href{https://huggingface.co/togethercomputer/LLaMA-2-7B-32K}{https://huggingface.co/togethercomputer/LLaMA-2-7B-32K}} in the framework.

 \paragraph{Multilinguality.} We have not yet evaluated \frameworkname\ on non-English datasets.
 However, OpenAI's LLMs are pre-trained and instruction-tuned primarily on English language data, and the instruction-following capabilities of LLMs in non-English languages are thus notably degraded~\citep{huang2023not,li2023bactrianx}.
 We hope that future advances in multilingual LLMs will make \frameworkname\ more broadly accessible.